SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ps a
 ```

-in the output you then get you will find a line like this, indicationg the `cds watch` instance:
+in the output you then get you will find a line like this, indicating the `cds watch` instance:

 ```
     PID TTY      STAT   TIME COMMAND